70 people trapped as hotel used for coronavirus quarantining collapses in China

 Around 70 people were trapped under the rubble, state-run Xinhua News agency reported.
 The hotel was being used to quarantine and observe people who had come to the province during the novel coronavirus prevention and control, and had come in contact with the virus patients, the report said.

 A total of 147 rescue workers have been sent to the scene.
-Rescue efforts were underway.
+Further, 1,000 fire fighters were rushed for the rescue work along with search dogs, Xinhua News reported.
 The novel virus reportedly first originated in the Chinese city of Wuhan in December last year and has claimed over 3,500 lives globally.

-The World Health Organisation last week raised the global virus risk to the maximum level after the outbreak spread to sub-Saharan Africa and stock markets around the world plummeted.
+The World Health Organisation last week raised the global virus risk to maximum level after the outbreak spread to sub-Saharan Africa and stock markets around the world plummeted..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)